HOA Homeowners' Rights Task Force

 HOAs are not all bad

-by LRB, 9 months ago
+by LRB, about 1 year ago

 There seems to be a presumption of evil in HOAs and that board members are drunk with power.
 I can assure you that, while there are abuses out there, the 2 HOAs that I am part of in Colorado want nothing more than for each community to get along and neighbors be able to interact with neighbors without threat of harm.
 Unfortunately, in both HOAs, there is a single household that is so disruptive that many neighbors are fearful.
 In 1 HOA in particular, the household in question repeatedly threatens lawsuits (has sued the HOA and lost already), belittles anyone...
 Continue reading